espeo/espeo-create-react-native-app/README.md

 Prooper code signing need to be uploaded to bitrise.
 In case of Ios: provisioning profiles and code signing certificates.
 First make sure you project is building fine on your local Xcode and you have all proper certificates:

--development certificate for you
+- development certificate for you
--distribution certificate for your team
+- distribution certificate for your team
--provisioning profile for realeasing to app store
+- provisioning profile for realeasing to app store

 Then use: https://github.com/bitrise-io/codesigndoc to gather or certificates and provisoning profiles required by Apple.
 They should be automaticly uploaded to your bitrise account.